binaricorn/mfadt-majorstudio-1/Assignments/Brainstorm-Domains/README.md

 :point_right:in order to use those techniques to make my game more engaging and interesting.

 #### Motion Graphics
-4. I am trying to know
+4. I am trying to know the criteria of an outstanding motion graphics work

+:point_right:because I want to know the workflow when you are working on your project

+:point_right:in order to do my work most efficiently.

 #### Creative Storystelling
-5. I am doing research to find out
+5. I am doing research to find out the relationship between storytellers and listeners when it comes to interactive storytelling

+:point_right:because I want to know what kind of influence the storytellers may exert on their listeners

+:point_right:in order to let my listeners explore the story actively instead of just listen the story passively.